openSUSE/news-o-o/_posts/2012-01-05-results-of-opensuse-conference-2011-survey.markdown

 **7) What should we do different next year?
 Where can we improve?**

-Schedule improvement “ highlights, better description, separated tracks from SUSE, Low level/beginners talk needed, Labs improve the quality, Better preparation/presentation by the talker, Talks from SUSE Management
+Schedule improvement â€“ highlights, better description, separated tracks from SUSE, Low level/beginners talk needed, Labs improve the quality, Better preparation/presentation by the talker, Talks from SUSE Management

-Acoustic “ main hall noisy
+Acoustic â€“ main hall noisy

 Name tags / IRC Nicks on badges